Chemical Engineering

 Course content

-Chemical engineering research is crucial and supports development and production of new materials, fuels, drugs, consumer products, health care products, foods and beverages, electronic components, medical implants, and more.
+Chemical engineering research is crucial in developing and producing new materials, fuels, drugs, consumer products, healthcare products, foods and beverages, electronic components, medical implants, and more.

 Our international reputation for research makes Bath an ideal place to pursue a research degree, whether you want an academic career or to work in industry.
 The 2014 Research Excellence Framework rated the majority of our research as world-leading or internationally excellent.

-Candidates are expected to carry out supervised research at the leading edge of their chosen subject, which must then be written up as a substantial thesis.
+We expect you to carry out supervised research at the forefront of your chosen subject, which must then be written up as a substantial thesis.
+Presenting your research findings is an important part of research training so we encourage you to prepare papers for publication throughout your PhD.

-The final stage of the PhD programme is the oral or viva voce examination, in which students are required to defend the thesis to a Board of Examiners.
+The final stage of the PhD programme is the oral or viva voce examination, where you must defend your thesis to a Board of Examiners.

 Department specialisms